StevenWu2001/Yi-Bot/README.md

 # Discord-Bot-for-LOL
 A Discord Bot that fetches League of Legend player data from Riot API, hosted on Heroku.
-This bot can be used as quick way for player to check their game/rank status.
+This bot can be used as a quick way for players to check their game/rank status.

 ## A Quick Guide:
 Since this bot is hosted remotely on Heroku, a **.env** file is required in order to run locally.
 It needs to look something like the following: